mstniy/computed.dart/README.md

 Stream<TodoItem> uiUpsert;
 ```

-The first step is to create a computation which defines the current state of the app.
+We start by creating a computation which defines the current state of the app.
 During app startup, the state comes from the database, unless this is the first startup, in which case it is set to an initial value.
 After the startup, the state can get modified by the data streams produced by the UI:

 ```
 final appState = Computed.withSelf((self){